CampaignChain/campaignchain-docs/ce/developer/book/contribute.rst

 License
 -------

-All code developed for the CampaignChain Open Edition is available under the `Apache License`_.
+All code developed for the CampaignChain Community Edition is available under the `Apache License`_.
 We ask all contributors to assign new code to the same license.